EtienneSIG/ConvertTools/README.md

 <a name="summary"/>

 ## 1. Summary
 The provided script is designed to convert SQL statements from one language to another while preserving the structure of the code.
-It uses OpenAI's GPT-3 model for translation.
+It uses OpenAI's GPT model for translation.
 The script is also capable of splitting a file into methods, applying the translation to each method, and then rebuilding the file.

 <a name="Configuration-file"/>